rory-bedford/antelop-docs/docs/source/python/run.rst

 The simple method of running a function described above works well for small analyse, and for testing while developing a function.
 However, a typical use case we envisage is that you would test a function on, say, a single session like so, but then run your analysis on all sessions belonging to a single experiment, potentially involving months' worth of recordings.
 In this case, you would presumably run your function on a cluster, and save your results to disk, for further analysis, visualisation, and publication.
 To do so, it is important to record *exactly* what function was run, on what data, with what parameters, etc.

 For these reasons, we provide a toolkit aimed at making exact the exact reproduction of a function run easy.
-We see this as a core feature of Antelope.
+We see this as a core feature of Antelop.
 Reproducibility within neuroscience can be very difficult in general, and the advent of the big-data era can make this problem even worse.
 However, with proper data engineering practises, this problem can in fact be solved, and our intention with this framework is to make this not only possible, but easy for all users to make a routine part of how they publish data.

 In particular, the important things to consider in order to make an analysis routine exactly reproducible are: